A system outage is a hugely dreaded, frustrating, and costly affair for web-based businesses, worldwide.

 In June 2021, content-delivery network company, Fastly, experienced a technical outage for approximately an hour.
 Multiple websites using its servers, including Reddit, New York Times, CNN, and Britain’s government home page, briefly went down.
 And minutes after the outage, multiple futures markets in the US also saw a sharp dip.

 That’s the kind of ripple effect outages tend to have.
-And that’s why, during such times, it’s important for customer support teams to think on their feet, communicate the necessary information with customers quickly, and offer them speedy restoration.
+And that’s why incident management is important during such times.
+It’s crucial for the incident response teams to think on their feet, communicate the necessary information with customers quickly, and offer them speedy restoration.

 That’s exactly what this post will help you do.